sa11y

 cancel Don't

-Avoid using placeholder text as the label, since it will dissapear when the user starts typing.
+Avoid using placeholder text as the label, since it will disappear when the user starts typing.

 Additional resources